Geraldo Perdomo Player Props: Diamondbacks vs. Padres

-Geraldo Perdomo -- 2-for-4 with a double and two RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Joe Musgrove on the mound, on April 22 at 8:10 PM ET.
+After hitting .333 with two doubles, a triple, a walk and four RBI in his past 10 games, Geraldo Perdomo and the Arizona Diamondbacks take on the San Diego Padres (who will start Yu Darvish) at 4:10 PM ET on Sunday.

-He racked up two hits (going 2-for-4 with a double and two RBI) in his most recent appearance against the Padres.
+He had a hitless showing in his previous game (0-for-4) against the Padres.

 Geraldo Perdomo Game Info & Props vs. the Padres